 Extension task - Ask your students if they can think of others who struggle to be heard.
 Answers could include: those lacking political freedoms, the elderly, the homeless.
-How can we ensure their voice is heard?
-What can we do to help?

 We are to build with those who struggle to be heard God's kingdom on earth; a world of justice, mercy, and peace.
 This was the example set by Jesus, and one God calls us all to follow.